-- To rest the patient’s head comfortably and help the patient to stay in the same position during the required period of time.
+- To rest the patient’s head comfortably and help them keep the same position during the treatment.

-Blocks and wedges enter the picture when you must position the head in different degrees of flexion or extension or if a head support alone is insufficient to achieve the correct positioning, we also recommend using a block or wedge combination.
+Blocks and wedges are helpful when you must position the head in different degrees of flexion or extension.
+In addition, if a head support alone is not sufficient to achieve the correct positioning, we also recommend using a block or wedge combination.

-Orfit head supports, blocks and wedges come in a variety of different shapes to perfectly adapt each immobilization set-up to the patient’s anatomy and the requirements of the treatment.
+Orfit head supports, blocks and wedges come in a variety of different shapes.
+This allows you to perfectly adapt each immobilization set-up to the patient’s anatomy and the requirements of the treatment.

-Our 3D shaped head supports come in six different shapes that can accommodate a variety of neck and head sizes.
-The head support helps to comfortably cradle the patient’s head while the cranial stop allows a correct and reproducible position.
+Orfit head supports come in six different shapes that can accommodate a variety of neck and head sizes.
+They help to comfortably cradle the patient’s head while the cranial stop allows a correct and reproducible position.
 The head supports are combined with Orfit Blocks and Wedges to allow high precision positioning.

-All six head supports come in a regular (blue) and low (grey) density version that can be used for both simulation and treatment.
+All six head rests come in a regular (blue) and low (gray) density version that can be used for both simulation and treatment.
 The extra soft (pink) head supports are ideal for treatments that require high comfort, e.g. on the Cyberknife or when the patient is in severe discomfort.